chrisfrank/rack-component/README.md

 ## Ruby reference:

-Where React uses [JSX] to make components more ergonomic, Rack::Component uses the ergonomics built into Ruby, specifically:
+Where React uses [JSX] to make components more ergonomic, Rack::Component leans heavily on some features built into the Ruby language, specifically:

 - [Heredocs]
 - [String Interpolation]